prisma/specs/schema/Readme.md

 ### Type Definitions provided by Connectors

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/802)

 Connectors can bring their own type definitions allowing you to use these types in your own schemas.